andrasq/node-qmock/Readme.md

 Restore the global `setImmediate`, `setTimeout` etc functions back to their inital original nodejs versions.
 Can be called any time.
-Note that any pending timeouts in the active mock timers will trigger if strobed with `clock.tick()`.
+Note that any pending timeouts in the mock timers can still be triggered with `clock.tick()`.

 Mock Http API
 -------------

+`mockHttp` overrides `http.request` and `https.request` with mocks that return user-supplied values.  `unmockHttp` restores the system http functions.

 ## qmock.mockHttp( handler(req, res) )